draet10/Unite/README.md

 Unite
 ===
-Join People at the time of tragedy to tackle the situation together.
+Join People at the time of natural disaster to tackle the situation together.

 OBJECTIVE
 ---
-       The idea is to make an app which be a consistent helper throughout the situation .
+       The idea is to make an app which be a consistent helper throughout the tragedy .
 It consist of three parts :-
        1. Pre- Caution
        2. On- Field
        3. Post- Solution